coinable/coinable-docs/docs/intro.md

 This documentation is provided for anyone interested in accepting native SOL and tokens such as USDC, wSOL, and any other tokens in the [Solana eco-system](https://coinmarketcap.com/view/solana-ecosystem/).

-You can help us improve our documentation by contributing to [our documentation repository](https://github.com/coinable/coinable-docs).
+You can help us improve our documentation by contributing to our [documentation](https://github.com/coinable/coinable-docs).

 > **NOTE**
 >